InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 #### How is a CMP used in-app?

-The steps for integrating a CMP SDK into an app is the following:
+The steps for integrating a CMP SDK into an app are the following:

 1. An app publisher should embed a CMP SDK – The setup and configuration as well as the protocol for  how to initialize the CMP SDK  are all proprietary to each CMP SDK.
 2. Since more than one CMP SDK may be included in publishers' linked SDKs, the publisher must initialize only one of them.
 The initialized CMP shall set `IABTCF_CmpSdkId` with its ID as soon as it is initialized in the app to signal to vendors that a CMP is present.